 - Whether the deceased worker was ever in the active military service (if "Yes," we will also ask for the dates of his or her service);

 - Whether the deceased worker worked for the railroad industry for 7 years or more;

 - Whether the deceased worker earned Social Security credits under another country's social security system;

 - The names, dates of birth (or age) and Social Security numbers (if known) of any of the deceased worker's former spouses and the dates of the marriages and how and when they ended;

-- The names of any of the deceased worker's unmarried children under 18, 18-19 and in secondary school or disabled prior to age 22;
+- The names of any of the deceased worker's unmarried children under age 18, age 18-19 and in elementary or secondary school, or disabled prior to age 22;

 - The amount of the deceased worker's earnings in the year of death and the preceding year;

 - Whether the deceased worker had a parent who was dependent on the worker for 1/2 of his or her support at the time of the worker's death; and